Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Quickbooks offers a 30-day trial for each plan so that you can take the plunge risk free.

 - Xero.
-While Quickbooks may win on slightly lower pricing for their higher-tier plans, Xero’s transparency — and unlimited users, no matter your plan — makes it a clear winner for small and medium-sized business.
+While Quickbooks may win on slightly lower pricing for its higher-tier plans, Xero’s transparency — and unlimited users, no matter your plan — makes it a clear winner for small and medium-sized business.

 Apps & integrations